nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_manual_registration.rst

 *************************************************

 #.
 Connect to `Dashboard`_ and log in with your Amazon credentials.
-   Credentials are the same as the ones you used to provision your Sidewalk device certificates within the Sidewalk console in :ref:`endpoints_config_and_provisioning`.
+   Credentials are the same as the ones you used to provision your Sidewalk device certificates within the Sidewalk console in :ref:`endpoints_config_provisioning`.

 #.
 Go to the :guilabel:`Login with Amazon` tab.